LucasWiebeDembowski/nvim/README.md

 ### Editing the config
 To source current file: `:source %`
 To install plugins that haven't been installed yet remember to source init.lua and run `:PlugInstall`

+### Treesitter
+This config does this automatically but to install a parser for a language, e.g. lua: `:TSInstall lua`, then to turn on highlighting `:TSBufEnable highlight`

 ### LSP
 `sudo apt install clangd` to install C/C++ language server, for other servers look it up.